-Although works include excavation, construction activities are restricted to the already engineered layers of the A86 carriageway, and are not anticipated to have an adverse impact on geology and soils.
+Although works include excavation, construction activities are restricted to the already engineered layers of the A86 carriageway and are not anticipated to have an adverse impact on geology and soils, or on the designation features of either Glen Roy and the Parallel Roads of Lochaber GCRS or Parallel Roads of Lochaber SSSI.

 With the following mitigation measures in place, the likelihood of significant impacts on the geology and soils is low.

-- Excavated trenches will be backfilled. - The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e., damage to grass verges) shall be reinstated as much as is practicable. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to. - Additional pollution prevention measures as outlined in Road drainage and the water environment will be adhered to during construction.
+- Clearance of drainage ditches will occur in existing channels only.
+Any new drainage grip excavation will be undertaken only as requried. - The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e., damage to grass verges) will be reinstated as much as is practicable. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to.

+Additional pollution prevention measures as outlined in Road drainage and the water environment will be adhered to during construction.